Get familiar with Kosli #

 You'll set up a docker

-environment, use Kosli to record build and deployment events, and track what artifacts are running in your runtime environment.
+environment, use Kosli to record build and deployment events, and track what

 This tutorial uses the docker

-Kosli environment type, but the same steps can be applied to other supported environment types.
+Kosli environment type, but the same steps can be applied to

 As you go through the guide you can also check your progress from your browser.

 In the upper left corner there is a house icon.
 Next to it you can select which organization you want to view.
-Your personal organization has the same name as your github login name, and is the organization you will be using in this guide.
+Your personal organization has the same name as your GitHub login name, and is the organization you will be using in this guide.

 Step 1: Prerequisites and Kosli account #